How to Install Thunderbird on Ubuntu Linux

 Flatpak Remove Method For Thunderbird

-If you installed Thunderbird using Flatpak, remove the application and its associated data with this command:
+If you installed Thunderbird using Flatpak, remove the application with this command:

 Snap Remove Method For Thunderbird